Skip to content

 Etz Chaim AI

-Twelve cognitive capabilities.
-Twelve distinct failure signals.
-One watcher that can fix them.
+Ten cognitive faculties.
+Ten distinct failure signals.
+One probe orchestrator that can fix them.

 Why this exists

-Etz Chaim AI splits cognition into 12 explicit modules — each with its own tests, tunable parameters, and persistent state.
-A built-in watcher monitors these modules and can detect drift, name it, and apply corrections.
+Etz Chaim AI splits cognition into 10 explicit faculties — each with its own tests, tunable parameters, and persistent state.
+A built-in probe orchestrator monitors these faculties and can detect drift, name it, and apply corrections.

 What is in v0.1.0